gabriel-alves-p/l-atelier-eden/README.md

 ![https://github.com/gabriel-alves-p/l-atelier-eden](documentation/images/responsive-website.jpeg)

 This website was created as a user-centric project with the main goal of generating business by the means of a booking form whilst providing any information the customer might like to enquire about (E.g. about us information, menus, contact information, location and job applications).
+The website consists a landing page which has a hero video with a logo standing out in its center, an about us section, a menus section and a contact details section.
+It then has two separate pages dedicated to job applications and a booking form, respectively.
+All pages share the same fixed navigation bar at the top and footer at the bottom.

 ## UX